vinhowe/cs224-labs/linux-systems.md

 ### Step 1.
 Virtual Private Network (VPN)

-The department lab machines only allow connections from within the department network.
+The department prefers that department lab machines only receive connections from within the department network.
-To do this remotely, we will use a *Virtual Private Network (VPN)* A VPN will allow your remote machine to be on the department's private network so that you can remotely connect to the lab machines.
+To do this remotely, we will use a *Virtual Private Network (VPN)* A VPN will allow your remote machine to be on the department's private network so that you can remotely connect to the lab machines and access other department resources.
 To get this working, you need to follow the department's instructions (https://docs.cs.byu.edu/doku.php?id=vpn-configuration-and-use).

 ---